 Barhi dates are a versatile variety as they can be consumed in all three stages of date maturity, including khalal, semi-ripe, rutab, meaning fully ripe, and tamr, its dried and wrinkled stage.
 In the khalal stage, Barhi dates are primarily eaten out-of-hand as a crunchy snack or tossed into salads.
 As the date ripens into its rutab stage, the flesh softens and develops a creamy consistency, well-suited for fruit platters and salads, sliced over ice cream, or incorporated into oatmeal or buttermilk for a rich breakfast.
 Barhi dates can also be blended into smoothies and milkshakes, cut in half and covered in peanut butter, or stuffed into cored apples and baked as a dessert.
 The sticky, chewy flesh compliments savory rice and meat dishes, but it also acts as a natural sweetener in syrups, pastes, sauces, spreads, and even wine.
 Barhi dates are highly favored for their rich butterscotch flavor and are commonly incorporated into muffins, cookies, cakes, puddings, bars, and bread.
 During Ramadan, a time of fasting to grow closer to God in the Muslim religion, dates are the first food consumed to break all-day fasting.
 Barhi dates pair well with fruits such as oranges, bananas, coconuts, and apricots, cinnamon, maple syrup, nuts such as pecans, almonds, and walnuts, and cheeses such as goat, fromage, and cheddar.
 Khalal Barhi dates should be stored at room temperature to ripen fully.
 It is important to note that good air circulation is necessary to mature dates, and placing the dates on a wire rack will provide even ripening.
 Once ripe, the dates will keep for a couple of days at room temperature, or they can be stored in the refrigerator for two weeks.
 Barhi dates can also be frozen for extended use.

 Dates are considered one of the oldest cultivated fruits in the world and are native to the Middle East and North Africa, specifically the Fertile Crescent region between Mesopotamia and Egypt.
-Palm offshoots were spread along trade routes in ancient times and were readily planted across North Africa into Morocco and also from the Middle East into the Indus Valley, where dates became a staple source of nutrition for civilizations.
-Dates continued to travel along trade routes and were eventually introduced to Spain.
-From Spain, date palms were brought to the New World, planted in Mexico and California in 1765, and were also naturalized in regions of Asia.
-Barhi dates are native to Iraq and were introduced to the United States in 1913 by agricultural expler Paul Popenoe.
-Popenoe’s father owned a nursery in Altadena, California, and sent Paul and his brother Wilson to collect date palms for the nursery in 1911.
-The Popenoe brothers gathered 9,000 palm offshoots from Southern Iraq and Baghdad, including the Barhi date, and planted them in California.
-Barhi dates were initially an overlooked variety, but over time, they became a favored culinary ingredient for their butterscotch flavor and melting, soft flesh.
-Today Barhi dates have remained a somewhat re variety in the United States, grown in California and home gardens in Texas and Arizona.
-The variety is only available for a short season and is primarily sold through farmer’s markets, select online retailers, and specialty grocers.
+Palm offshoots were spread along trade routes in ancient times and were readily planted across North Africa into Morocco.
+They were also carried from the Middle East into the Indus Valley, where dates became a staple source of nutrition for civilizations.
+Dates continued to travel along trade routes and from Spain, date palms were brought to the New World, planted in Mexico and California in 1765.
+Dates were also naturalized in regions of Asia.
+Barhi dates are native to Iraq and were introduced to the United States in 1913 by agricultural explorer Paul Popenoe.
+Popenoe's father owned a nursery in Altadena, California, and sent Paul and his brother Wilson to collect date palms in 1911.
+The Popenoe brothers gathered 9,000 palm offshoots from Southern Iraq and Bagdad, including Barhi dates, and planted them in California.
+Barhi dates were initially an overlooked variety, but over time, they became a favored culinary ingredient for their butterscotch flavor and melting soft flesh.
+Today Barhi dates have remained a somewhat rare variety in the United States, grown in California and in home gardens in Texas and Arizona.
+The variety is only available for a short season and is primarily sold through farmers markets, select online retailers, and specialty grocers.
 Barhi dates are also grown worldwide and can be found in Mexico, Africa, the Middle East, India, and other parts of Asia.